Derive the Born's rule from environment-induced stochastic dynamics of wave-functions in an open system: Introduction

+The hidden-variable theories circumvent the quantum measurement problem by assuming the existence of pre-quantum (sub-microscopic) degrees of freedom which are deterministic~\cite{Hooft,Genovese}.
+The pre-quantum state evolves classically with the quantum mechanics being its statistical description.
+The Bohmian mechanics~\cite{Bohm52a,Bohm52b} is a hidden-variable theory.
+According to it, the distribution of the pre-quantum states will always obey the Born's rule once if the initial positions of the particles have a Born-rule distribution.
+Recently, the timescale for dynamical relaxation to the Born's rule was analyzed as the initial distribution deviates from it~\cite{Towler}.
+And new hidden-variable theories were suggested (see Ref.~\cite{Khrennikov14} for an example).
+But how to observe the pre-quantum degrees of freedom remains a problem in these theories.

-For explaining the emergence of measuring apparatus' classicality, another approach is to modify the quantum mechanics in a way so that the wave-function collapse is spontaneous and objective.
-The Ghirardi-Rimini-Weber (GRW) model~\cite{Ghirardi86}, quantum mechanics with universal position localization~\cite{Bassi05}, and continuous spontaneous localization~\cite{Pearle89, Ghirardi90} (CSL) model are in this family.
+For explaining the emergence of measuring apparatus' classicality, the spontaneous collapse models modify the quantum mechanics in a way so that the wave-function collapse is spontaneous and objective.
+The Ghirardi-Rimini-Weber (GRW) model~\cite{Ghirardi86}, quantum mechanics with universal position localization~\cite{Bassi05}, and continuous spontaneous localization~\cite{Pearle89,Ghirardi90} (CSL) model are in this family.
 In these models, the wave-function evolution does not follow the deterministic Schr\"{o}dinger equation any more, but is stochastic.
 For a particle of macroscopic mass, the stochastic equation results in spontaneous localization in real space.
 The solution is a Gaussian wave package~\cite{Bassi05} with its center having a random trajectory.
 If the initial state is a superposition of wave packages at different positions, to which position the wave-function collapses into is probabilistic.
 And the distribution was shown to obey the Born's rule.
 The spontaneous collapse models are self-consistent and falsifiable.
-Due to the development of nano technology, optomechanics and matter-wave interferometry, experiments have been carried out to put bounds on the parameters of spontaneous collapse models (see Ref.~\onlinecite{Bassi13} for a review and Ref.~\onlinecite{Pontin19} for a recent progress).
-However, the spontaneous collapse models predict different results from the well-tested quantum mechanics even for a single hydrogen atom.
-The quantum mechanics predicts the spectrum of hydrogen atom to high precision.
-It is not clear whether the spontaneous collapse models can do the same.
-Furthermore, difficulties in generalizing the models to a relativistic theory also limit their application~\cite{Jones19}.
+Due to the development of optomechanics and matter-wave interferometry, experiments have been carried out to put bounds on the parameters of spontaneous collapse models~\cite{Bassi13,Arndt14,Pontin19}.
+And researchers keep on raising new proposals for testing them~\cite{Yin13,Bahrami14,Nimmrichter14,Diosi14,Goldwater15}.
+But there exist difficulties in generalizing these models to a relativistic theory, which limit their application~\cite{Jones19}.